-- CAUTION Canger of explosion if battery - Replace only with the same or equivalent type recommended by the manufacturer. - Dispose of used batteries according to the manufacturer's instructions.
+- Danger of explosion if battery is incorrectly replaced. - Replace only with the same or equivalent type recommended by the manufacturer. - Dispose of used batteries according to the manufacturer's instructions.

 Performance List

 The following performance data list is the testing results of some popular benchmark testing programs.